We started raising backyard chickens in 2008.

 Each chicken has a name and a story — like Parsnip, a Wheaten Marans who earned “Matriarch” status as our most aged hen.

-| Parsnip turns nine years old in 2023 |
+| Parsnip turned ten years old in 2024 |

 The next phase of growth for the farm will be establishing a specialty cut flower enterprise.